ska-sa/katgpucbf/doc/vgpu.design.rst

    combined with the point above the actual number of bytes between bursts can be quite large.
-3. The burst (catch-up) rate is set significantly higher than the default in spead2, to compensate for potentially long pauses due to both Python's stop-the-world garbage collector and to asyncio multiplexing work onto a single kernel thread rather than having a dedicated thread for transmission.
+3. The burst (catch-up) rate is set significantly higher than the default in spead2 to compensate for potentially long pauses.
+This can be due to Python's stop-the-world garbage collector, and asyncio multiplexing work onto a single kernel thread (rather than having a dedicated thread for transmission).

 Initially we tried to perform transmission serially with the iterator over the processed frames, on the assumption that the asynchronous buffering in